k-l-dixon/k-l-dixon.github.io/essays/key_principles_for_software_engineering.md

   - Software Engineering
 ---

-# Key Fundamental Principles for Software Engineering

 This software engineering course had been an interesting and fast paced course.
-Quite a few topics and concepts were covered, collaborative works and exercises, along with several reflections on class material.
-Being new to the area, I was able to learn a great deal throughout the course from becoming familiar with using JavaScript to utilizing issue-driven project management practices.
+Quite a few topics and concepts were covered, several collaborative exercises, along with a few reflections on class material.
+Being new to the area, I was able to learn a great deal throughout the course from becoming familiar with using JavaScript, HTML, and CSS to utilizing issue-driven project management practices.
 Out of everything covered in the course, two key takeaways I have from the course are coding standards and development environments.

 ### Coding Standards